Aliases for ATP6V1B2 Gene

 GeneCards Summary for ATP6V1B2 Gene

 ATP6V1B2 (ATPase H+ Transporting V1 Subunit B2) is a Protein Coding gene.
-Diseases associated with ATP6V1B2 include Zimmermann-Laband Syndrome 2 and Autosomal Dominant Deafness-Onychodystrophy Syndrome.
+Diseases associated with ATP6V1B2 include Zimmermann-Laband Syndrome 2 and Deafness, Congenital, With Onychodystrophy, Autosomal Dominant.
 Among its related pathways are Rheumatoid arthritis and mTOR signaling pathway (KEGG).
 GO annotations related to this gene include hydrogen ion transmembrane transporter activity and hydrolase activity, acting on acid anhydrides, catalyzing transmembrane movement of substances.
 An important paralog of this gene is ATP6V1B1.

 UniProtKB/Swiss-Prot for ATP6V1B2 Gene

 Non-catalytic subunit of the peripheral V1 complex of vacuolar ATPase.
 V-ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells.